Weak nonlinearity for strong nonnormality: Response to Harmonic Forcing

 The coefficient $\gamma$ is the projection of the applied forcing on the optimal forcing.
 The coefficient $\mu$ embeds the interaction between $\hbu_o$ and the static perturbation $\bu_{2,0}$, i.e. it corrects the gain according to the fact that $\hbu_o$ extracts energy from the \textit{time-averaged mean} flow rather than from the original \textit{base} flow.
 We show in Appendix~\ref{appendix:S2} that, in the regime of small variations around the linear gain, the amplitude equation reduces to the standard sensitivity of the gain \cite{Brandt11} to a base flow modification induced by $\bu_{2,0}$.
 In contrast, the coefficient $\nu$ embeds the interaction between $\hbu_o^*$ and the second harmonic $\hbu_{2,2}$.
 Introducing the rescaled quantities $a \doteq \sqrt{\ez} A$ and $F = \phi \sqrt{\ez}^3$, such that the weakly nonlinear harmonic gain $G = \left \| \sqrt{\ez} \obu_{1,1} \right \| / \left \|\phi \sqrt{\ez}^3 \hbf_h \right \|$ is simply $=\left | a \right |/F$, (\ref{eq:wnlr}) becomes

-The gain associated to the linearized version of (\ref{eq:Ampeq}) is $G = \left |\gamma \right|/\ez$, as expected for the linear prediction.
+The gain associated with the linearised version of (\ref{eq:Ampeq}) is $G = \left |\gamma \right|/\ez$, as expected for the linear prediction.
 We recover $G = 1/\ez$ when the optimal forcing is applied ($\gamma=1$).
 We also note that this expression predicts $G=0$ when $\gamma=0$, which merely indicates that the linear response is orthogonal to $\hbu_o$, without stating anything on the gains associated with sub-optimal forcings except that they should be at most $O(\ez^{-1/2})$, assuming a sufficiently large ``spectral'' gap in the singular-value decomposition of the resolvent operator.
+For the rest of the paper, we set $\gamma=1$.
+Expressing $a$ in terms of an amplitude $\ampa \in \mathbb{R}^+$ and a phase $\rho \in \mathbb{R}$ such that $a(t)=\left | a(t) \right |e^{i \rho(t)}$, the time-independent equilibrium solutions, or \textit{fixed points}, of equation (\ref{eq:Ampeq}), named $(\Heq,\Peq)$, solve: